besaoct/pages/rwork/privacy-policy.md

 - **Deletion**: Request deletion of your data (subject to legal requirements).
 - **Objection**: Object to certain uses of your data, such as analytics.

-To exercise these rights, contact us at xhafin@gmail.com or +91 8099103890.
+To exercise these rights, contact us at besaoct@gmail.com.
 We will respond within 30 days.

 ## Third-Party Services